Philipp Schobesberger

-Phillip Schobesberger (born 10 December 1993) is an Austrian professional association football player who plays as a right winger for SKU Amstetten.
+Phillip Schobesberger (born 10 December 1993) is an Austrian professional footballer who plays as a right winger for Austrian Regionalliga club FCM Traiskirchen.

 Club career

 Early career

 Schobesberger won the 2012–13 Austrian Cup with Pasching.

 Rapid Wien

 Schobesberger transferred to Rapid Wien in the summer transfer window in 2014.
 His contract was originally scheduled to go to 2018.
 However, on 28 August 2015, he signed a one-year extension.
+He left the club at the end of his contract in summer 2022 after being plagued by injuries in the preceding years.

 International career

 Schobesberger got his first call up to the senior Austria squad for a UEFA Euro 2016 qualifier against Russia in June 2015.